nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 There are three main view modes, display of all items, display of all recipes, and viewing of detailed item.
-The list item and list recipe feature facilitates the switch between viewing the item list and recipe list.
+The list item and list recipe features facilitates the switch between viewing the item list and recipe list.

 In `InventoryMainWindow`, whenever a command is executed, the `InventoryListPanel` is refreshed, to be filled with the relevant inventory list.